-Fiverr is an online marketplace for freelancers.
+Fiverr is platform for freelancers.
 Interested buyers can purchase services for as low as $5 in categories such as programming, graphic design, video editing, and many others.
-The company claims to be the “world’s largest marketplace for digital services”.

-Launched in 2010 and based in Tel Aviv, Israel, the company has become an immediate success with buyers and sellers alike.
-The continued growth led to the company’s IPO in 2019.
-Since the company’s inception, over 50 million transactions have been conducted on their platform.
+Launched in 2010, the company has become an immediate success with buyers and sellers alike.
+The continued growth led to its IPO in 2019.

 How Fiverr Works